Are you looking for fun listening activities for children to do at home or in the classroom?

 15. Make Up an Impromptu Story

-At bedtime or classroom circle time, make up a nonsense story together by taking turns adding one line and seeing where the story goes.
+At bedtime or during classroom circle time, create a nonsense story together by taking turns adding a line and seeing where it leads.

 Adult: Once upon a time there was a little girl.